-So, if you want to become well-known as a person who makes the best shows, base your collabs on friendship and not on interest.
+So, if you want to become well-known as a person who makes the best shows, base your collaborations on friendship and not on interest.

-Moreover, we strongly recommend you hang out with other streamers outside of your streams.
+Moreover, I strongly recommend you hang out with other streamers outside of your streams.

 After some time of successful networking with other streamers, you will see that your community will grow, your name will be known literally as a brand on Twitch, and opportunities for earning money will appear.